farrakhanwahab/Receeptly/README.md

 ## Features

-- **Multiple Receipt Styles**: Choose from Bank, Restaurant, Retail, or Document-style receipts
+- **Multiple Receipt Styles**: Choose from 4 different receipt styles
 - **Live Preview**: See your receipt in real-time as you edit
 - **Export Options**: Save receipts as PDF or images
 - **Customization**: Add merchant information, items, tax rates, and currency options (all managed in Settings)